Functional Collection Programming with Semi-Ring Dictionaries: Language

-Values of type !bool! form the \textit{Boolean Semi-Ring}, with disjunction and conjunction as binary operators, and !true! and !false! as identity elements.
-Values of type !int! and !real! form \textit{Natural Numbers Semi-Ring} ($\mathbb{N}$) and \textit{Real Numbers Semi-Ring} ($\mathbb{R}$), respectively.
+\smartpara{Scalars} Values of type !bool! form the \textit{Boolean Semi-Ring}, with disjunction and conjunction as binary operators, and !false! and !true! as identity elements.
+Values of type !int! and !real! form \textit{Integer Semi-Ring} ($\mathbb{Z}$) and \textit{Real Semi-Ring} ($\mathbb{R}$), respectively.
+Table~\ref{tab:semiring_scalar} shows an extended set of semi-rings for scalar values.
+Both addition and multiplication only support elements of the same scalar type.

-The addition operator can only support elements of the same data type.
-However, the multiplication operator can involve elements of different scalar data type.
-In such a case, the element !s! with a weaker data type !S1! is \textit{promoted} to an element from the super type !S2! using the syntax !promote$_{\texttt{S1}, \texttt{S2}}$(s)!.
-The subtyping relation is !bool <: int <: real!.